Margzetta Frazier: 2022–2023 season

+2023–2024 season

+During her final season, Frazier mainly competed on uneven bars and scored a career high of 9.9500 against the Clemson Tigers.
+At UCLA's final Pac-12 Championships, she competed on floor exercise and uneven bars, helping the Bruins place second behind the Red Rocks.
+Frazier was a four-time All American, a four-time All-Pac-12 honoree, and hit 146 out of 147 routines during her collegiate career.

 Regular season rankings

 Personal life

 Frazier was born on February 25, 2000, to parents, William and Tina Frazier.
 She has three siblings: eMjae and Billie, who are also gymnasts, and Tytan, a soccer player.
 Tytan and Billie also do track and field.
 She attended Timber Creek Regional High School and graduated in 2018.